mniebling/mniebling.github.io/_posts/2015-1-2-Setting-Up-Jekyll-With-LESS.md

 This task, with `:serve => true` included, causes Guard to spin up the Jekyll server when it starts.
 So when I run `bundle exec guard`, it now starts the Jekyll server, watches for LESS changes with the `rake` guard and watches for any other changes with the `jekyll-plus` guard.
 Finally, I can still commit the base main master branch and let github pages build the site without any special configuration.
 Perfect!!

+If you want to see the finished implementation, check out the project repo [here](https://github.com/mniebling/mniebling.github.io).